Oreoluwa-Se/Racetrack-Vehicle-Navigation/README.md

 <img src="./controller_output/trajectory.png" alt="trajectory" style="zoom: 200%;"/>
 </p>

 Due to the strong correlation, we can consider the PID controller sufficient for this project.
-Alternatively, an error state extended Kalman filter could have been implemented.